The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 Sound familiar?
 In 1961, Disney adapted the book as The Parent Trap.
 Hayley Mills starred as both sisters – but they were renamed Sharon and Susan.

-Again, no boost for the first name Lottie.
+So despite the success of both movies, there was no boost for the first name Lottie.

 DUCHESS OF DUKE STREET

 In England, you might think of something different – The Duchess of Duke Street, a BBC period drama set in turn-of-the-century London.
-The “duchess” in the story is a humbly-born woman who works her way up to proprietor of a fashionable hotel.
+The “duchess” in the story is a humbly-born woman who works her way up to become proprietor of a fashionable hotel.

 Along the way, Louisa – the duchess – gives birth to daughter Lottie, who is adopted by another couple.
 Lottie discovers the truth, though, and Louisa pays to educate her.